 51. Dollar Lake Provincial Park

-Spend the weekend at this tranquil provincial park, that us located north of Musquodoboit Harbour that offer great opportunities for camping, boating, canoeing and water-skiing.
+Spend the weekend at this tranquil provincial park, which is located north of Musquodoboit Harbour, that offers great opportunities for camping, boating, canoeing and water-skiing.

 52. Atlantic Canada Aviation Museum